syncfusion-content/blazor-docs/blazor/datagrid/custom-toolbar.md

 ## Render a component or element using the Toolbar Template

-Rendering a component or element using the Toolbar Template in the Syncfusion Blazor Grid allows you to extend the capabilities of the grid Toolbar by incorporating custom components or elements.
+Rendering a component or element using the Toolbar Template in the Syncfusion&reg; Blazor Grid allows you to extend the capabilities of the grid Toolbar by incorporating custom components or elements.
 This provides flexibility to enhance the Toolbar with custom buttons, dropdowns, input fields, icons, or any other desired UI elements.
 You can bind event handlers or handle interactions within the Template to enable specific actions or behaviors associated with the added components or elements.

 To render custom components or elements within the Toolbar, use the `Template` directive.
 This allows you to include other components, such as a [SfButton](https://help.syncfusion.com/cr/blazor/syncfusion.blazor.buttons.sfbutton.html), and perform specific grid actions based on the button click.
 For example, when the **ExcelExport** button is clicked, the [ExportToExcelAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExportToExcelAsync_Syncfusion_Blazor_Grids_ExcelExportProperties_System_Nullable_System_Boolean__System_Object_System_Nullable_System_Boolean__) method is called to export the grid to Excel.
 Similarly, when the **PdfExport** button is clicked, the [ExportToPdfAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ExportToPdfAsync_Syncfusion_Blazor_Grids_PdfExportProperties_System_Nullable_System_Boolean__System_Object_System_Nullable_System_Boolean__) method is called to export the grid to PDF format.Likewise, when the Print button is clicked, the [PrintAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_PrintAsync) method will triggered to print the grid.